thepeacockproject/StateMachineParser/docs/spec.md

 ### `$inarray`, `$any`

-These two nodes seem to perform the same function, which is to check if the targeted element exists in the context.
+These two nodes are aliases of each other, and check if at least one element in an array pass the given condition.

 Parameters: